-UTTC is the site of the former military post Fort Lincoln.
+UTTC is the site of a former military post.
 But long before the first brick buildings took shape in 1900, this was open prairie.
-Wooded ravines nearby and fertile bottomlands were the life-sustaining homelands of the Mandan, Hidatsa and Arikara tribes.
+Wooded ravines nearby and fertile bottomlands sustained the Mandan and Hidatsa People.
+Earth lodge villages, hunting sites and sacred places dotted the landscape of the Missouri River Valley near Apple Creek.